Updated May 2020

 Employment Applications, Interviews and Offers

-Our primary goal is to ensure that students have clear study periods at critical times during the first year.
+Our primary goal is to ensure that students have clear study periods at critical times.

 We ask private-sector employers not to solicit employment applications from first-year students before November 1, particularly if they are not planning to make final offer decisions before grades become available in January.

-Employers should not conduct interviews of any first-year student (i) between Thanksgiving and the end of first semester examinations (December 19, 2019 this year) or (ii) between April 15 and the end of second semester examinations (May 10, 2019 this year), unless the student has been offered alternative times outside this window and has expressed a preference to interview during this period.
+Employers should not conduct interviews of any first-year or second-year student (i) between Thanksgiving and the end of first semester examinations or (ii) between April 15 and the end of second semester examinations, unless the student has been offered alternative times outside this window and has expressed a preference to interview during this period.

 At all times while classes are in session, employers are asked to inquire about and make all reasonable efforts to avoid class conflicts.